 The future of access control is in biometrics.
 That much has been clear for a number of years now.
-The biometrics market is expected to reach a value of over $21 billion globally by 2026 [1].
+Analysts expect the biometrics market to reach a value of over $21 billion globally by 2026 [1].
 Both the quantity and the quality of biometric access control solutions available on the market have seen huge increases in the past 20 years.

-Your business has recognised the benefits of biometric access control.
+Your business recognises the benefits of biometric access control.
 But how do you know whether to choose fingerprint or facial recognition solutions?
-Which is more secure?
-Which is easier to use?
+Which is more secure? and which is easier to use?
 Which is more cost-effective?

 Benefits of biometric security

 Access control using swipe cards and keypads has dominated the market since its advent in the second half of the 20th Century.
 While technology has advanced in order to improve the security of these methods, they retain some inherent weaknesses.
-A swipe card or tag can be lost, forgotten, or stolen.
-A keypad code can be given away to unauthorised people.
+People can lose, forget, or steal a swipe card or tag.
+They can disclose a keypad code to unauthorised people.

 Biometric security overcomes these common access control challenges.
 The authorised person must be physically present at the door in order to use their fingerprint or face to gain access.
-The risk of theft is also practically eliminated, as cloning biometric data is extremely difficult.
+It also practically eliminates the risk of theft, as cloning biometric data is extremely difficult.
 Many biometric solutions even have built-in features to prevent clones being used to gain access.
-Finally, while cards, tags, and codes can be misplaced or forgotten, biometric data by its nature goes everywhere with you.
+Finally, while people can misplace or forget cards, tags, and codes, biometric data by its nature goes everywhere with you.

 Fingerprint recognition explained